 By Rachel Seitz

-One step students will come to when applying for a Climb Credit loan is the option to add a co-borrower to their application.
+One step in the student loan application checklist you’ll come to when applying with Climb Credit is the option to add a co-borrower.
 Before deciding whether it’s best to proceed with one or without one, though, you might find yourself wondering just what exactly it is and what its implications are.
 So, although it can differ from lender to lender, we’ve outlined what co-signing a Climb loan entails and how we use the co-borrower structure.
 Before committing, we want you to fully understand what this role means for everyone on our applications.

-First off, we’ll start with the basics: what is a co-borrower?
-The short of it is that a co-borrower is someone who signs onto a loan with a borrower.
+First off, we’ll start with the basics: what is a student loan co-borrower?
+The short of it is that a co-borrower is someone who signs onto a loan with a borrower (the main applicant).
 And in doing so, they agree to take responsibility for repayment should the borrower become unable to make the payments on their own.
 Although specific underwriting criteria varies from lender to lender, a co-borrower will generally have to provide documentation showing a stable income and have a strong credit history.

 What does this mean?